Political violence in the 2024 United States presidential election: Violence leading up to Election Day

+In late January, a fire was investigated by the ATF as a premeditated attack of arson targeting an office that held Conservative Think Tanks.
+Conservative researcher John Hinderaker who worked at the office labeled the attack as a coordinated firebombing by leftists.

 On January 30 in Pennsylvania, Justin Mohn, who espoused right-wing political beliefs, including anti-immigration, anti-LGBTQ, and advocacy for small-government, shot and beheaded his father, a federal employee.
-Justin brandished his head in a YouTube video, which was quickly removed from the platform.
+Justin brandished his father's head in a YouTube video, which was quickly removed from the platform.
 In the video, he engaged in an anti-Left and anti-government political tangent.
 Mohn was later found wandering on a nearby military base.
 Prior to the attack, Mohn created music and attempted to establish an anti-government civilian militia, which failed.

 On February 24, 2024, a man planted and detonated an improvised explosive device outside of an Attorney General's office in Montgomery, Alabama.
 The man, 26-year-old Benjamin Douglas Calvert, also placed antifascist, anti-police, and anti-ICE stickers on state government buildings.
 No buildings were damaged and no casualties were reported.
 Calvert was sentenced to 20 years in prison without possibility of parole.

-In March, the New Mexico Republican Party headquarters in Albuquerque was the subject of a politically motivated arson attack.
-In relation to the arson, antifascist remarks comparing ICE to the neo-Confederate terrorist group Ku Klux Klan were spray painted to a wall of the building.
+An alleged arson attack occurred at Bernie Sanders' Vermont campaign office in the first week of April, which damaged the interior of the building.
+The suspect was seen near the office prior to the attack and had been arrested years earlier after illegally transporting an AK-47.

 In early April, a Trump supporter in New Jersey known for brandishing pro-Trump slogans was attacked by a man with a sledgehammer and was critically injured.
 The victim was later transported to a nearby hospital via Medevac.
 The attack occurred in an auto-body shop in Middletown on Route 36.
 Police say the attack may not have been politically motivated.

-In early May, Rachel Corrie's Ghost Brigade claimed responsibility for an arson attack, where at least 15 police cars in Northeastern Portland were destroyed.
+In early May, an anarchist group named Rachel Corrie's Ghost Brigade claimed responsibility for an arson attack, where at least 15 police cars in Northeastern Portland were destroyed.
+Other Portland anarchists claimed responsibility for torching a car belonging to Portland City Commissioner Rene Gonzales' family member in an act of intimidation.